 “This you, Smith?” he asked, placing it on the counter.

 I slid the card into my chest pocket as casually as I could and hoisted the sea bag onto my shoulder.
 Feeling wildly over-caffeinated, I wanted to run, to get off the ship and off the base before someone figured out that I was officially in custody.
-Instead, I calmed myself and answered, “Yes.
+Nevertheless, I replied in as calm a manner as I could muster: “Yes.
 It’s me.”

 Proud of my ruse, but with a substantial knot in my gut, I approached the Officer of the Deck.
 As required, I saluted and requested permission to leave the ship.
 He inspected my I.D. and returned the salute.

-Having passed a formidable gauntlet, I traversed the gangplank and strode down the pier to the launch that took me across the bay.
+Having passed a formidable gauntlet, I saluted the ensign, traversed the gangplank, and strode down the pier to a launch that took me across the bay.
 From there I grabbed a bus downtown and then to the airport.
 After booking a plane home, I called my parents.
 I didn’t explain the delay.

 A pair of shore patrolmen passed through the terminal while I waited for my flight.
 Their presence seemed odd, and a jolt of fear raced through my body.
 I held my breath as they came near.
-One of them nodded at me as they passed.
-I froze mid-sigh, afraid that my obvious relief would tip them off.
+One of them nodded at me, and I nodded in return.
+As they passed, I automatically started to sigh, but caught myself, afraid that my obvious relief would tip them off.

 My folks met me at Love Field in Dallas around one thirty or two in the morning.
 It was good to be home, but the cold fear of imminent arrest haunted me.

 Two tense weeks later, I received a letter from Chief Roney.
-Inside was a piece of note paper wrapped around my last paycheck.
-I had left it in my desk’s top drawer.
+Inside was a piece of note paper wrapped around my last paycheck, forgotten in my desk’s top drawer.
 The note contained a short message from the chief.
 In it, he ribbed me about being so wealthy that I could walk off without it.

 He also filled me in on the convolution.
 He said there had been some static from the investigators about my disappearance, but that the division and department heads argued on my behalf that I had just misunderstood the directive to stay aboard the ship.